MargaretKrutikova/react-setup/README.md

 Tools and libraries used:

-- `ESlint` - static code analysis tool that includes code quality and stylistic rules to makes sure all code follows the rules and conventions setup for the project.
+- `ESlint` is a static code analysis tool that is used only for enforcing code quality (and not formatting) rules.
 These rules are specified in `.eslintrc.js` in the root of the project,
-- `Prettier` is used for code formatting and takes most of the rules from the `eslint` configuration,
+- `Prettier` is an opinionated code formatter with very few configuration options, this project uses only the default configuration,
 - `npm` is a package manager and build tool for installing dependencies and running scripts from `package.json`.

 ## Configuration

-- `.eslintrc.js` includes eslint configuration:

-  - in order to integrate it with typescript it uses `typescript` parser specified in `parser` under `.eslintrc.js`,
-  - all rules regarding code style and conventions are defined under `rules`

-- `.prettierc` has code formatting configuration rules, but takes most of the formatting rules from the `eslint` configuration,

-- `tsconfig.json` specifies root files and compiler options, see [docs](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for more details,
+- `.eslintrc.js` includes eslint configuration, it extends the default `create-react-app` config (`react-app` in `extends`) and overrides/adds some more useful rules (e.g. only named exports, prefer arrow functions etc.),

+- `.prettierignore` is like `.gitignore` but for `prettier`,

+- `package-lock.json` stores the exact dependency tree every time there is a modification of `node_modules` to ensure consistent behavior when building the project in different environments,

+- `package.json` stores the project's metadata - dependencies with versions, build scripts, version etc.,

 - `project.code-workspace` defines a vscode workspace, which will activate vscode settings under `.vscode/settings.json`

+- `tsconfig.json` specifies root files and TS compiler options, see [docs](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for more details,

 ## Setup